sanjaybisht899/obsidian/Questions.md

 ---

+Widening Conversion in java \

+spring gateway?

+stratergy design pattern

+what is the best way to do the dependecy injection and why (constructor injection)

 Discussed the message queues used and why we didn't use a standard message queue.

 Described the use case of Kafka in my application.